Frequently Asked Questions

 4) Can I combine two minors for the degree?

 The degree requires students to gain knowledge in multiple academic disciplines.
 To achieve the necessary amount of interdisciplinary understanding, the degree is best designed with courses from at least three different academic areas.
-At least 5 of the courses defining the Self-Design Degree must be from Departments housed in the College of Humanities and Social Sciences.
+At least 5 of the courses defining the Self-Design Degree must be from the humanities and social sciences.

 5) Can I add courses from the College of Management?